ATLANTIC CANADA: CYBER TECHNOLOGY

 Ocean Expertise

 A multi-billion-dollar aquaculture industry is just the tip of the iceberg.
-Atlantic Canada is a significant player in offshore renewable energy, oil and gas, ocean technology, and shipbuilding.
+Atlantic Canada is also at the forefront of ocean technology, oil and gas, and shipbuilding.

 LEARN MORE